Aviation faces hurdles to hit goals for cutting emissions

 This is a carousel.
 Use Next and Previous buttons to navigate

-4 of11 A Boing 777X plane flies past at the Farnborough Air Show fair in Farnborough, England, Monday, July 18, 2022.
-Some 1200 exhibitors from around the world will show their newest developments in Future Flight, Space, Defence, Innovation, Sustainability and Workforce from July 18 until July 22, 2022.
-Frank Augstein/AP Show More Show Less
+4 of15 A member of the staff shelters from the sun under an umbrella as he sits next to the runway, at the Farnborough Air Show fair in Farnborough, England, Tuesday, July 19, 2022.
+Some 1191 exhibitors from around the world show their newest developments in Future Flight, Space, Defence, Innovation, Sustainability and Workforce from July 18th until July 22, 2022.
+Alberto Pezzali/AP Show More Show Less

 FARNBOROUGH, England (AP) — Airplanes are a minor contributor to global greenhouse-gas emissions, but their share is sure to grow as more people travel in coming years — and that has the aviation industry facing the prospect of tighter environmental regulations and higher costs.